 Studies have found that sitting up straight in your chair isn’t just good for your posture – it also gives you more confidence in your own thoughts.

-So, our body posture can affect not only what others think about us, but also how we think about ourselves and the way you carry yourself demonstrates confidence.
+So, our body posture can affect not only what others think about us, but also how we think about ourselves and the way we carry ourselves demonstrates confidence.

 By practising good posture, you’ll automatically feel more confident.
 So go ahead and show the world that you’re confident.
 Not only will you feel more alert and empowered, but also make a positive impression on others.